-- By using EFT, you eliminate the risks associated with lost, stolen, or misdirected checks - With EFT you will save yourself and your company valuable time - EFT eliminates excess paper and helps you automate your office - HIPAA Compliance (ASC X12 835 Health Care Payment and Remittance Advice or subsequent standard)
+- By using EFT, you eliminate the risks associated with lost, stolen, or misdirected checks - With EFT, you will save yourself and your company valuable time - EFT eliminates excess paper and helps you automate your office - EFT is HIPAA compliant (ASC X12 835 Health Care Payment and Remittance Advice or subsequent standard)

 The Administrative Simplification provision of the Health Insurance Portability and Accountability Act of 1996 (HIPAA) requires the Department of Health and Human Services (HHS) to establish national standards for electronic healthcare transactions for health plans and providers.
-The 835 X12N Implementation Guides were implemented as the standard documents to be used in order to comply with claims transaction compliance for electronic data interchange in healthcare.
+The 835 X12N Implementation Guides were implemented as the standard documents to be used in order to comply with claims transaction compliance for Electronic Data Interchange in healthcare.